laminlabs/lamin-blog/docs/perturbench.md

 linkedin: TBD
 ---

-The PerturBench database contains 6 curated datasets for evaluating machine learning models that predict how cells' transcriptional states respond to genetic or chemical perturbations.
+The PerturBench database contains six curated datasets for evaluating machine learning models that predict how cells' transcriptional states respond to genetic or chemical perturbations.

 ## The datasets